upper/site/tour/tutorials/records/02/README.md

 }
 ```

-Could be implemented with a struct, a method and a function:
+could be implemented with a struct, a method, and a function:

 ```go
 package main